aewindle110/DroneWQ/README.md

 - Image radiance output in milliwatts (mW) instead of watts (W)
 - Modified `capture.save_capture_as_stack()` to not scale and filter data

-These modifications impact the panel_ed calculation.
-When MicaSense releases a package with user-specified radiance data types, we will revert to their official package.
+These modifications impact the `panel_ed` calculation.
+If MicaSense releases a package with user-specified radiance data types, we will revert to their official package.

 ## Quick Start